FastyBird/metadata/readme.md

 ## What is FastyBird modules metadata library?

-This is a [Nette framework](https://nette.org) extension which is implementing validation helpers & modules json schemas for [FastyBird](https://www.fastybird.com) modules
+This is a [Nette framework](https://nette.org) extension which is implementing validation helpers & modules json schemas for [FastyBird](https://www.fastybird.com) IoT services

 ## Installation